OsmondOlive/bioflowhub/_posts/2026-05-16-prodentim-review.md

 <figure class="post-figure">
   <img src="/assets/img/posts/prodentim-doctor.webp" alt="Dental professional holding tooth model" class="post-img">
-  <figcaption>Oral probiotics are most appropriate as a complement to regular dental hygiene — not a replacement for brushing, flossing, and professional cleanings.</figcaption>
+  <figcaption>Oral probiotics are most appropriate as a complement to regular dental hygiene, not a replacement for brushing, flossing, and professional cleanings.</figcaption>
 </figure>

 ProDentim is most appropriate for people who experience persistent bad breath despite regular brushing, recurring gum sensitivity or mild inflammation, frequent mouth discomfort or oral infections, or those who have taken antibiotics that disrupted their oral microbiome and want to support its recovery.